Sir Rupert Clarke Stakes

 Like all Group 1 races in Australia, bookmakers will have odds out weeks in advance for the Sir Rupert Clarke Stakes.
 These will be ‘all-in’ fixed markets, meaning if you know a horse is targeting this race you should be able to secure some juicy odds.

-In the last eight years, the winner of the Sir Rupert Clarke Stakes has had its final lead-up in the Group 3 Bobbie Lewis Quality four times, which is held around a month before.
+Previously, the winner of the Sir Rupert Clarke Stakes has had its final lead-up in the now Group 2 Bobbie Lewis Quality four times, which is usually held around a month before.

-Other races’ winners who have then gone on to win the Sir Rupert Clarke Stakes include the Group 2 Lets Elope Stakes and the Memsie Stakes, which have both provided two winners.
+Other races’ winners who have then gone on to win the Sir Rupert Clarke Stakes include the Group 1 Memsie Stakes, which have both provided three winners including 2020 winner Behemoth.

 The race has traditionally suited four year olds and up, with only Exceed and Excel in 2003 and Testa Rossa in 1999 winning it as a three year old.

-The Sir Rupert Clarke Stakes has an exceptionally rich history and has had some champion horses, trainers and jockeys win the race.
+The Sir Rupert Clarke Stakes has an exceptionally rich history and has had some champion horses with the likes of Santa Ana Lane, Rebel Dane, Exceed And Excel and Testa Rossa all tasting success in the race.

 Lee Freedman has been a strong supporter of the race having saddled up 30 runners, for four winners, a second and a third.
 Other successful trainers with multiple wins in the race include Rick Hore-Lacy, Darren Weir and Ray Lawson.